Nominations for candidates to stand for local government elections open on July 31 and close at midday August 9.

 Under the Local Government Act 1993, council elections are held on the second Saturday in September every four years.
 By-elections are conducted periodically when a vacancy occurs in the civic office.
 Councils can conduct their own elections or elections can be conducted by the NSW Electoral Commission.

-However, due to the NSW Government’s local government reforms, some council elections will be held in September 2016 and the remainder have been postponed.
+However, due to the NSW Government’s local government reforms, some council elections were held in September 2016 and the remainder postponed to September 2017.